npalomin/sind/training.md

 4. To create a new "Functional Unit", first outline the polygon shape of the unit or units you're observing in your basemap sheet and label these with a new __Functional Unit Code(FUC)__ according to the following rule: original FUC + a unique 4 digit number from 1 to n (including preceding zeros).
 For example, if your basemap shows one polygon with FUC=76, but you observe that there are 3 "Functional Units" within that polygon, the new ones will be labelled '760001', '760002', '760003'.
 5. On the EpiCollect app conduct the survey by recording the __Functional Unit Code__ of the corresponding polygon.
 Note: In the previous example, this corresponds to one of the 3 new created FUCs.
 The 'original' FUC=76 will not be included on the survey.
 6. Assess the correspondance between the "Exterior" units on the basemap and the demarcations of the land you are observing (this can be fences, light divisions, paint, etc)
-7. In cases that apply, on your map outline the divisions the "Exterior" units.
+7. In cases that apply, outline the divisions of the "Exterior" units on your map sheet.

 ---

 # PART 2.
 Updating spatial data in the maps in QGIS
 (*working through an example*)

-For the surveys in which you created new "Functional Unit" polygons and updated the "Exterior" unit polygons (step 4 and 6) you will need to edit the spatial data digitally according to your field notes.
+For the surveys in which you created new "Functional Unit" polygons and updated the "Exterior" unit polygons (step 4 and 6 of the __Survey workflow__) you will need to edit the spatial data digitally according to your field notes.
 This process will be conducted using QGIS according to the next steps.

 Before starting create a folder on your computer "SIA_mapping" and download the following files from the ["Survey and Mapping Materials"](https://drive.google.com/open?id=1TRAo5habuwfWUAd2T_7rRev4tprVTmEL) shared folder.